Floorp-Projects/Floorp/remote/doc/Usage.md

   * and the __target__, which is the web document being debugging.

-Since Firefox 86 the remote agent ships in all Firefox releases by default.
+Since Firefox 86 the Remote Agent ships in all Firefox releases by default.

-To check if your Firefox binary has the remote agent enabled, you can look in its help message for this:
+To check if your Firefox binary has the Remote Agent enabled, you can look in its help message for this:

 	% ./firefox -h
 	…
-	  --remote-debugging-port [<port>] Start the Firefox remote agent, which is a low-level debugging interface based on the CDP protocol.
+	  --remote-debugging-port [<port>] Start the Firefox Remote Agent, which is a low-level debugging interface based on the CDP protocol.
 	                     Defaults to listen on localhost:9222.
 	…

-When used, the remote agent will start an HTTP server and print a message on stderr with the location of the main target’s WebSocket
+When used, the Remote Agent will start an HTTP server and print a message on stderr with the location of the main target’s WebSocket
 listener: